fionacsukcl/property-price-paid/README.md

 ## Next steps

 ### Resilience
 Error handling would be beneficial to allow the pipeline to fail gracefully should there be issues.
-For example, the input file could contain badly formatted files which the current implementation does not handle well.
+For example, the input file could contain badly formatted records which the current implementation does not handle well.

 ### Parameterisation
-The pipeline arguments could be parameterised to make it more flexible, e.g. the input, output and pipeline runner arguments can be parameterised in a config file to handle different types of runs.
+The pipeline arguments could be parameterised to make it more flexible, e.g. the input, output and pipeline runner arguments can be parameterised in a config file to handle different types of runs without having to modify the main pipeline file.

 ### Tests
 Unit tests can be added at each of the key pipeline stages to ensure transforms are applied as expected.
 Examples of tests that could be created include:
 * `PropertyTransactions` to ensure that the hash generates an expected value.
-Since if the hash mechanism has changed then that means the properties cannot be matched on historical pipeline runs.
+If the hash mechanism has changed then that means the properties cannot be matched on historical pipeline runs.
 * `propertyHash` to ensure that the format is correct.
 * `GroupByPropertyHash` to ensure that the relevant transactions are grouped together for the same property.
 * `ConvertToJson` to ensure that valid JSON is produced.